Stateless actor-critic for instance segmentation with high-level priors: Appendix

 \subsection{Direct supervision}

-The aim of this project has been to find a way to train a segmentation algorithm from not-necessarily-differentiable rules, priors and expectations for the segmented objects.
-Looking ahead to the next stages, we have also qualitatively evaluated the behavior of our setup in case direct supervision such as fully segmented images is available.
-We tried both full supervision (Fig.~\ref{fig_full_sv}) and mixed supervision, using one fully segmented image and also the prior rules (Fig.~\ref{fig_mixed_sv}).
-Under full supervision with a set of ground-truth edge weights, we compute the the Dice Score \cite{DBLP:journals/corr/abs-1906-11031} of the predicted edge weights $a$ and the ground-truth $\hat{a}$ for each sub-graph and use it as reward.
-We find this function to be robust by class imbalance present in our setup.
+We have also implemented a set-up for direct supervision that can be applied if any of the images have a groundtruth pixelwise segmentation.
+We investigated both full supervision (Fig.~\ref{fig_full_sv}) and mixed supervision, where one fully segmented image was used in addition to the prior rules (Fig.~\ref{fig_mixed_sv}).
+Under full supervision with a set of groundtruth edge weights, we compute the Dice Score \cite{DBLP:journals/corr/abs-1906-11031} of the predicted edge weights $a$ and the ground-truth $\hat{a}$ for each sub-graph and use it as the reward.
+We find this approach to be robust against class imbalance.
 In both cases, the agent learns to segment the circles correctly, demonstrating fast and robust convergence.
-Note, how learned pixel features converge to a state which strongly resembles a semantic segmentation of the image.
+Note that learned pixel features converge to a state which strongly resembles a semantic segmentation of the image.
+We have also used the mixed-supervision approach in Subsection \ref{sec_exp_bio}.